White-Owl/ComicsLibrary/README.md

 # ComicsLibrary
-The tool to manage local library of comics and manga.
+The tool to manage local library of comicses and manga.